All-In-One: Artificial Association Neural Networks: Related Work

-\paragraph{Graph Neural Networks} GNNs have recently shown good performance in various fields\cite{scarselli2008graph, wu2020comprehensive, velivckovic2017graph,gilmer2017neural}.
-GNN has a relationship term and a structure more similar to that of human neural networks than other networks.
-It was used as a study to embed knowledge with GNN.
-But it isn't easy to understand the propagation path with the graph data structure, although the tree-structured graph is trained through graph neural networks.
+Graph neural networks (GNNs) have demonstrated good performance in various fields\cite{scarselli2008graph, wu2020comprehensive, velivckovic2017graph, gilmer2017neural}.
+GNNs have a relational term and a structure that is more similar to human neural networks compared to other networks.
+Graph convolutional networks (GCNs)\cite{kipf2016semi} do not consider multidimensional edge features; however, they are simple and easy to use, as indicated in

-\paragraph{Recursive Neural Networks} Recursive neural networks are used to learn data of tree structures.
-Recently, it has been useful in the field of natural language processing.
-I think this network is relatively unnoticed because it needs tree-structured data to learn.
-This methodology has been effective in analyzing the semantics of programming source code or natural language\citep{socher-etal-2013-recursive, mou2014tbcnn}.
-Recursive neural networks are easier to understand the propagation path than graph neural networks because the starting and the ending point are clear in a tree structure.